UCSD-ECEMAE-148/fall-2024-final-project-team-07/README.md

 3. **Dynamic Response to Markers**
    Once an accepted ArUco marker is detected:
    - The car halts, flashes a green light on the LCD screen, and backs up.
-   - It then resumes patrolling, searching for another human to follow.
+   - It then switches its mode to search for another human to follow.
-     If no marker is detected, the car continues its tracking behavior.

 ---
 ### Our Hopes and Dreams

 ---